New Funding Opportunity for Researchers

 - Move electric grid to renewable sources by 2040

-The Colorado Lab utilizes a standard contract template for external partnership agreements.
+The Colorado Lab utilizes a standard contract template for external partnership agreements with Colorado institutes of higher education.
 To ensure consistency, only project-specific language (e.g., scope of work, deliverables, funding amounts) are negotiable.
 Please review the contract template prior to submitting a proposal.

 Past Requests for Proposals